Charter Act 1853

 Conclusion

-The Charter Act of 1853 was a significant step in the process of the British government’s control over India and marked the beginning of an end of the East India Company’s rule in India.
+The Charter Act of 1853 was a significant step in the process of the British government’s control over India.
+It also marked the beginning of an end of the East India Company’s rule in India.
 The act set the foundation of the modern Parliamentary system in India.
 For the first time Governor General’s legislative and executive powers were separated.
 The creation of new provinces and appointment of Lt.
 Governors to them streamlined the revenue collection process (Read Permanent Settlement, Mahalwari System and Ryotwari System).
 The rule of the East India Company ended after the Revolt of 1857.
 The Government of India Act 1858 transferred the Indian administration under the Crown.

 FAQs